Squarespace Landing Pages vs. Unbounce – Drag & Drop Builders Compared

 For one, the loading times during peak traffic can be a bit sluggish.
 If your traffic spikes because of a promotion, you might see slower performance than expected.
 This could impact your conversion rates.
 Yikes!

-Additionally, while Squarespace offers some basic SEO features, you might find them lacking if you’re looking for in-depth analytics.
+Additionally, Squarespace offers some basic SEO features, but you might find them lacking if you’re looking for in-depth analytics.
 You might think about A/B testing to see what works.
 However, Squarespace’s tools in this area are somewhat limited.
 The process isn’t as seamless as you’d want it to be.
 As a business owner, relying on less effective features can be disheartening.

 And let’s not forget integrations.
 If you’re using various marketing tools, Squarespace may not connect as well as you’d like with other software.
 This could lead to a more one-size-fits-all approach, which can be frustrating when you want to fine-tune your strategy.

 But don’t worry!
 Auto Page Rank comes into play here.
 The tool can help improve your site’s ranking on search engines, thus boosting visibility.
-It assesses what works for you so you don’t have to rely solely on Squarespace’s basic features.
+It assesses what works for you, so you don’t have to rely solely on Squarespace’s basic features.

 Unbounce Performance